pratikkatte/Awesome-Phylogenetic-inference/README.md

 ## Computational Tools
 - [Ultrafast Sample Placement on Existing Trees (UShER)](https://github.com/yatisht/usher): UShER is a package of a family of programs for rapid phylogenetic analyses, particularly suitable for the SARS-CoV-2 genomes.
 It can rapidly places new samples onto an existing phylogeny using maximum parsimony.
 - [RAxML Next Generation](https://github.com/amkozlov/raxml-ng): RAxML-NG is a phylogenetic tree inference tool which uses maximum-likelihood (ML) optimality criterion.
+- [MrBayes: Bayesian Inference of Phylogeny](https://nbisweden.github.io/MrBayes/index.html): MrBayes is a program for Bayesian inference and model choice across a wide range of phylogenetic and evolutionary models.
+MrBayes uses Markov chain Monte Carlo (MCMC) methods to estimate the posterior distribution of model parameters.